RealistAI/bq_migration_automation_tool/README.md

 If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.

-## Failure Logs
+## Transpilation Logs
-If any of the BigQuery dry runs fails, it creates a CSV file in the `failure_logs/` directory that contains the name of the file that failed the dry run query, the type of error it failed with, the error message, and the timestamp of the run itself.
+At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-run success or failure.
+If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded.
+If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful.

 ## Github Integration
 Upon completion of the validaiton process, the script will create a new branch in the origin repository, and push the updated UC4 SQL.

 ## Usage
 In order to utilize this tool, you first need to clone the project into the directory of your choice